Acute Myeloid Leukemia Clinical Trial

-Prior use of a statin within 6 months prior to enrollment.
+Prior use of a statin within 1 year prior to start of treatment.

 A history of other malignancy with the exception of malignancies for which all treatment was completed at least 2 years before registration and the patient has no evidence active of disease.

 Currently receiving any investigational agent for CCUS/MDS.
-The minimum interval between the last dose of investigational agent used for CCUS/MDS and enrollment into this trial should be 28 days or 5 half-lives of the investigational agent, whichever is longer.
+The minimum interval between the last dose of investigational agent used for CCUS/MDS and Day 1 of this trial should be 5 half-lives of the investigational agent.

 A history of allergic reactions or intolerance attributed to compounds of similar chemical or biologic composition to atorvastatin, rosuvastatin, any other statin, or other agents used in the study.

 Uncontrolled intercurrent illness including, but not limited to, symptomatic infection, sepsis, or active liver disease (acute liver failure, decompensated cirrhosis, or persistent elevation in ALT or AST > 3 x ULN), or any other comorbidity that would preclude statin use based on FDA recommendation.